Austin influencers on the Fair Trade Federation panel

 The first thing that was apparent was how hard all influencers are working, whether they’re just starting or already at the macro level.
 Even if they don’t have an “official website” outside Instagram, it’s still a TON of effort to negotiate partnerships, write copy, and schedule and monitor engagement.
 Simply getting more followers can be tiring work unless you go to www.upleap.com!

 It’s not all sitting around eating macaroons and living off free samples.
 There’s rent to be paid.
 And with that comes difficult decisions, like sometimes taking on paid partnerships that they’re not 100% enthused about.
+Sometimes, starting out on the platform can be somewhat of a drag as there appears to be no engagement with any of your content at all; thankfully, you can always order instagram likes to give the appearance of engagement which can actually act as a springboard for the platform’s algorithm to treat your content more favorably whilst also improving your image and credibility as an influencer or a brand.

 For me, it’s easier to make editorial calls and be choosy about partnerships because I have income from a 9-5.
 This both helps and holds me back.
 It means more of my content is “mine” but it also means I move much slower and can’t devote myself fully to the blog.
 It’s a stifling kind of stress where I feel limited in what I can give to The Peahen but it’s still a privilege.